EdBarrancos/Grounded/README.md

 -> Command to mute and unmute bad and good behaved users, respectively

 -> Put Badbehaved users in Grounded Channel, voice.

--> Remove that role after X time

--> Send a message to user after he has been declared for having bad behaviour

 -> Command to randomly put a user in Grounded Channel